 Can you major in this program?
 Yes

 Keyboard instruments on campus include the 54-rank Beckerath organ in Elizabeth Hall.

 This fact sheet is also available as a PDF.

-If you would like to prepare for a professional career or graduate study in piano or organ, consider the piano and organ performance majors at Stetson University, where you'll be offered solid foundations in keyboard technique, music, performance.
+If you would like to prepare for a professional career or graduate study in piano or organ, consider the piano and organ performance majors at Stetson University, which offers solid foundations in keyboard technique, music and performance.